Pork roll: Consumption

 Pork roll is commonly eaten as part of a sandwich and frequently paired with egg and/or cheese.
 A popular breakfast sandwich in the region is the "Taylor ham, egg and cheese" a.k.a. "pork roll, egg and cheese" in which fried pork roll is joined with a fried (or scrambled) egg and American cheese and served on a hard roll, bagel, or English muffin.
-A local retailer in Montclair sells a variation on this, called the "Shamewich", which is a pork roll, egg, and cheese sandwich with the bread replaced by buttermilk pancakes.

 It also presented as an alternative to more common breakfast meats, such as bacon, ham, or breakfast sausage.
 As such, it is sometimes served on its own as a side dish, or incorporated into other dishes which make use of breakfast meats.
 For example, a Taylor ham burger, a.k.a. a "Jersey Burger", substitutes pork roll for the bacon in a bacon burger.
-Similarly, a pork roll Monte Cristo substitutes pork roll for the ham.
-A variation on deviled eggs has also been developed.
+Similarly, a "PRLT" or "THLT" uses pork roll instead of bacon on a BLT sandwich and a pork roll Monte Cristo substitutes pork roll for the ham.